 Watch the full video tutorial of this sumptuous dish for Thanksgiving from Cooking with Claudia:

-Will you try this Thanksgiving turkey recipe?
+Will you give this Thanksgiving turkey recipe a try?
 Let us know in the comments section below what your thoughts are on this delicious Thanksgiving turkey recipe.

-Editor’s Note – This post was originally published in November 2016 updated for quality and relevancy.
+Editor’s Note: This post was originally published on November 9, 2017, and has been updated for quality and relevancy.